NFL cuts roundup: Titans to release P Brett Kern

 Below is a rundown of team transactions:

-Buffalo Bills: Cut offensive linemen Jacob Capra and Tanner Owen, wide receiver Neil Pau'u, defensive end Daniel Joseph, and defensive backs Jordan Miller and Josh Thomas.
+Buffalo Bills: Cut OL Jacob Capra, DE Daniel Joseph, DB Jordan Miller, OL Tanner Owen, WR Neil Pau'u and DB Josh Thomas.

-Chicago Bears: Waived wide receiver Kevin Shaa, center Corey Dublin and safety Jon Alexander.
+Chicago Bears: Waived S Jon Alexander, C Corey Dublin and WR Kevin Shaa.

-Cleveland Browns: Placed defensive end Chris Odom (knee) on injured reserve and waived wide receiver Ja'Marcus Bradley, defensive tackle Glen Logan, safety Jovante Moffatt, offensive tackle Ben Petrula and defensive end Curtis Weaver.
-Terminated wide receiver Javon Wims' contract.
+Cleveland Browns: Placed DE Chris Odom (knee) on injured reserve.
+Waived WR Ja'Marcus Bradley, DT Glen Logan, S Jovante Moffatt, OT Ben Petrula and DE Curtis Weaver.
+Terminated WR Javon Wims' contract.

+Denver Broncos: Released P Sam Martin.
+Waived CB Bless Austin, LB Jeremiah Gemmel, OT Sebastian Gutierrez and RB JaQuan Hardy.
+Waived/injured CB Donnie Lewis Jr.

+Jacksonville Jaguars: Released LB Tyrell Adams, S Rudy Ford, OL KC McDermott and WR Laquon Treadwell.
+Waived DL Auzoyah Alufohai, RB Ryquell Armstead, CB Benjie Franklin, DB Brandon Rusnak, LB Chapelle Russell and OL Badara Traore.

+Miami Dolphins: Released RB Sony Michel, OL Adam Pankey, WR Mohamed Sanu Sr. and DB Quincy Wilson.
+Waived OL Blaise Andries, DL Owen Carney Jr., RB Gerrid Doaks, CB Elijah Hamilton, DT Niles Scott and RB ZaQuandre White.
+Placed LB Calvin Munson on injured reserve, and waived/injured LB Darius Hodge and DB D'Angelo Ross.

+Minnesota Vikings: Released CB Tye Smith.
+Waived WR Myron Mitchell and OT Timon Parris.
+Placed WR Bisi Johnson and DL T.Y.
+McGill Jr. on injured reserve.

-New York Giants: Waived offensive linemen Josh Rivas and Eric Smith, defensive backs Yusuf Corker and Olaijah Griffin, kicker Ryan Santoso, and wide receivers Keelan Doss and Travis Toivonen.
+New York Giants: Waived DB Yusuf Corker, WR Keelan Doss, DB Olaijah Griffin, OL Josh Rivas, K Ryan Santoso, OL Eric Smith and WR Travis Toivonen.

+San Francisco 49ers: Released CB Ken Crawley and waived OL Dohnovan West.

 --Field Level Media